BetonQuest/BetonQuest/docs/Tutorials/Syntax/Quest-Packages.md

 ## 3. Creating a Quest Package with a single file

-Now that you understood how the new _multifile_ system works we will try another example.
+Now that you understood how the _multifile_ system works we will try another example.
 It's the exact same quest but in just one file:

 !!!
 Example